Lakewood Terminal

-Service

 History

 Lakewood in the late 19th and early 20th century was a winter resort.
 Train service by what became New Jersey Southern Railroad began in 1860.
 Between 1929 and 1941 it was served by CNJ's deluxe Blue Comet service.
 Weekday passenger service ended in 1952 and weekend passenger service in 1957.

 The Lincoln Bus Terminal, as the terminal was originally called, was built in 1950 by Lincoln Stages Bus Company with a bus depot later added.
-The company, which became Lincoln Transit, ran the Atlantic City-New York route and ceased operations in 1983.
+The company, which became Lincoln Transit, ran the Atlantic City–New York route and ceased operations in 1983.
 The terminal was also used by Greyhound Lines and Public Service Coordinated Transport, the latter of which became Transport of New Jersey and was taken over by New Jersey Transit bus operations (NJT) in 1983.
 A half-million dollar renovation of the facility by NJT was completed in January 1989.

-Express service between New York City and Atlantic City (and points south) now stops at Toms River on NJT 319.
+Services

+The terminal serves several NJ Transit bus routes, including: